-Social Media’s Value to the Organization
+Social Media’s Value to an Organization

 Social media adds to the organization when an employee monitors social media networks for positive and negative statements made by people about the organization’s product that he is responsible for.
-Social media adds to an organization if someone manages customer service requests in real time made in micro blogging platforms, or engaging in online reputation management.
+Social media adds to an organization if someone manages customer service requests in real time made in microblogging platforms, or engaging in online reputation management.

 Making goals for your social media department can only be done once you clearly understand your business tactics, goals, strategies, and targets.